norahellstadius/AC215_MOMA_LISA/README.md

 Our new project topic is creating art using AI.
 This is inspired by a current [artwork]('https://www.moma.org/calendar/exhibitions/5535') on display at the MOMA.
 The installation creates novel art in real time.
 Whilst it is captivating to watch the algorithm, we missed the chance to interact with it rather than only observe.
 Our project therefore is to create an installation that allows visitors to create art with their input.
 For now the user interacts through text with this installtion but as a next step we will allow for image input as well.

-### Preprocessing
+### Data and Preprocessing
 We scraped the artworks currently on display at the MOMA from their [website]('https://www.moma.org/collection/').
 These images are then stored in a Google Cloud Platform bucket.
 For the preprocessing all images are annotated using a image-to-text model.
 We used the freely accessible Salesforce ["blip-image-captioning-base"]('https://huggingface.co/Salesforce/blip-image-captioning-base')model.
 We also prepend the string "A MOMA artwork of: " to these annotations.
 The MOMA art work together with these descriptions form our training data.
 The processed MOMA images together with the annotations are stored in a GCP bucket as well.
-During training this dataset is fetched and processed through a Torch Dataloader.
+During training this dataset is fetched and processed through a Torch DataLoader.
+This provides an efficient data loading and batching capabilities that will enable our project to scale.
+We use this in place of TFRecords, as we are using Pytorch.
+The processing of our data caption generation, requiring GPUs.
+Dasks is not helpful here, as we are using GPUs, and not needing to parallelize across multiple CPU cores.
+We use DVC to manage our data, and ensure that it is tracked and versioned.

 ### Machine Learning Workflow
 As a base model we use ["CompVis/stable-diffusion-v1-4"]('https://huggingface.co/CompVis/stable-diffusion-v1-4') which is a pre-trained SD model.
 To finetune we modified the finetuning script from [Diffusers]('https://github.com/huggingface/diffusers').
 Our changes were in formatting the training data, connecting to W&B, and managing dependencies.
 For Milestone 3 our largest experiment was with 200 out of the 1200 images.
 The code makes use accelerate to optimize GPU usage and deploys Pytorch for the neural networks.

 ### Experiment tracking
-We tracked our trainig using [Weights and Biases]('https://wandb.ai/site').
+We tracked our training using [Weights and Biases]('https://wandb.ai/site').
 First we ran 3 smaller experiments to see if the training works correctly, the validation prompts are evaluated and the loss is decreasing.
 The graph shows a jumpy loss function during training.
 Based on this graph and the caveat on [HuggingFace]('https://huggingface.co/docs/diffusers/v0.13.0/en/training/text2image') about catastrophic forgetting we decided to reduce our learning rate from 10e-8 to 10e-9.

 <figure>
     <img src="./imgs/wb1.png" height="200" />